 The Administrative Suspension Process Explained

-When the officer takes your license and issues your temporary one, that notifies the DMV of your pending DUI charge.
-This triggers the automatic administrative process, known as the “admin per se” process, which will result in your license getting suspended.
+When the officer takes your license and issues your temporary one, it notifies the DMV of your pending DUI charge.
+This triggers the automatic administrative process, known as the “admin per se” process, which will result in your license being suspended.
+The length of the suspension will vary based on your record but can be as much as four months for a first-time offender.

-- 30 days from the date of your arrest—when the DMV will suspend your license
+- 30 days from the date of your arrest.
+When the DMV will suspend your license

-- 10 days from the date of your arrest—the last day to request a hearing to contest the administrative suspension
+- 10 days from the date of your arrest.
+The last day to request a hearing to contest the administrative suspension

 How the DMV Hearing Works